PEACE

 Dear Parents,

-Is it raining?
-Is it sunny?
+Is it cold?
+Is it warm?
+Is it bright?
+Is it cloudy?
 It does seem a bit of a lottery these days.
 I honestly am never sure what to wear in the mornings.
 Jacket?
 Fleece?
 Jumper?
 As I have said it is a bit of a lucky dip!
-To top it all off our air condition is still not working either!
-Sorry a bit of a first world problem there.
+Thank the lord for air conditioning that us all I say!

 It is the end of another busy week at St Stephen’s.
 In Maths my group has been focusing on recognising the value of numbers up to 1,000,000 and how to use the Gattegno Chart – anther great link to ancient history.
 We have looked at how to split them, what happens when we times numbers by 10, 100 and 1000 placing them on number lines and we continued to look at solving problems eliminating clues.
 After all our work last year on our times tables, it is important the children continue to practice.
 As we discuss in class the old motto ‘practice makes perfect’ this is no truer than with times tables and the children should practice for ten minutes a day.
 We have mathletics homework based upon our work in class.